ashaffir/news-trader/DOCKER_DEPLOYMENT.md

 - Environment variable isolation

 ### 5. **Cross-Platform Compatibility**
-- Uses Chromium for web scraping (works on ARM64 and AMD64)
+- Uses Playwright-managed Chromium for web scraping (ARM64 and AMD64)
 - Python 3.11 base image
 - No architecture-specific dependencies
+- Browser binaries are downloaded at runtime by Playwright; no system Chrome install required

 ## 🔧 Required Setup for New Machine